SUPLA/supla-docker/README.md

    ./supla-docker/supla.sh start
    ```

-## Creating an user account
+## Creating a user account
-Before you launch the containers, set the `FIRST_USER_EMAIL` and `FIRST_USER_PASSWORD` settings in the `.env` file.
-The account will be automatically created for you.
-You can remove these settings afterwards not to expose your password.

-If the containers are started already, you can create new user account interactively with:
+Create a new user account from the command line.

 ```
 ./supla-docker/supla.sh create-confirmed-user
 ```